Is Molly Dangerous? Mapping Out the Dangers of This Club Drug

 Certain factors need consideration when searching for a suitable facility:

-1. Do patients get access to specialized addiction therapy programs?Yes, at La Hacienda we offer specialized groups based on each person’s needs.
+La Hacienda offers specialized groups based on each person’s needs.
 For example, we offer trauma therapy, cognitive behavior therapy, relapse prevention, and support groups for patients who have to meet licensing or certification standards, such as pilots, doctors, and teachers.

 Final Thoughts